cloudfoundry-community-attic/inception-server/README.md

 bundle exec bin/bosh-inception deploy
 ```

-In future, the following will work:
+In future, this tool will be distributed as a RubyGem.
+It requires Ruby 1.9+.

 ```
 gem install bosh-inception